-This indicator can be measured through review of school register records.
-Review data on enrolment, completion and repetition by grade level to determine which children have officially or unofficially stopped attending in the given school year.
+This indicator can be measured through a review of school register records.
+Review data on the enrollment, completion and repetition by grade level to determine which children have officially or unofficially stopped attending in the given school year.
 Depending on the availability of the data, you have 2 options for calculating the indicator.

-Option 1: Data on number of grade completers is available
+Option 1: Data on the number of grade completers is available

 If you are able to get reliable data on the number of successful completers, you can simply divide the number of dropouts (= all students minus completers) by the number of students enrolled at the beginning of the school year.